|

 Fosters and adopters

-of puppy mill survivors face many other challenges and dilemmas: physical
+of puppy mill/trauma survivors face many other challenges and dilemmas:

-problems, separation anxiety, over-protectiveness, etc. on the part of the
+physical problems, separation anxiety, over-protectiveness, etc. on the part of

-dogs, and unforeseen difficulties such as sleep deprivation (because he keeps
+the dogs, and unforeseen difficulties such as sleep deprivation (because he

-getting you up several times a night to potty or just to reassure himself that
+keeps getting you up several times a night to potty or just to reassure himself

-you are there) for you.
-As you have probably figured out, a mill survivor may
+that you are there) for you.
+As you have probably figured out, a Survivor may

 also be a huge drain on your time and energy.

-occasionally, fosters will run into a really hard-luck case who is so
+fosters will run into a really hard-luck case who is so "shut down"

 Scrapbook